 8. Dalí.
 Les dîners de Gala

-A pile of lobsters and toffees with pinecones accompanied by other-worldly collages and slightly disturbing illustrations featuring mutated skulls, baroque-style platters of meatand cookies-and-casserole headgear: This new edition of Salvador Dalí’s cookbook, originally published in 1973, is more than just wild experimentation.
+A pile of lobsters and toffees with pinecones accompanied by other-worldly collages, baroque-style platters of meatand cookies-and-casserole headgear: This new edition of Salvador Dalí’s cookbook, originally published in 1973, is more than just wild experimentation.
 Indeed, there are often great gourmets behind what at first sight might seem like absurd recipes.

 For example, the opulent “roast side of beef and vegetables” stems from Le buffet de la Gare de Lyon, built in 1900 and later renamed Le train bleu.
 This luxurious restaurant with lavish gilded stucco and ostentatious murals is located in Lyon train station and still a must for epicureans today.
 Apart from Dalí, you could also encounter guests like Coco Chanel and Brigitte Bardot here.
 And who would have thought that the crab tower comes from the no less famous Parisian restaurant La Tour d’Argent, which in Dalí’s lifetime still boasted three Michelin stars.

 9. Dinner with Georgia O‘ Keefe: Recipes, art, landscape